Step by Step

 If the defendant completes all of the conditions of probation, then at the end of probation no statutory sentence will be imposed.
 If defendant fails to complete the conditions, then the judge may terminate probation and impose a sentence of jail and fine, up to the maximum allowed by law.
 If the defendant refuses the conditions of probation, then the judge also can sentence the defendant up to the maximum allowed by law.

-If you or a loved one has been charged with a criminal offense, contact a criminal defense attorney from Naderi & Weinrieb today at (818) 888-2711.
+If you or a loved one has been charged with a criminal offense, contact a criminal defense attorney from Schwartz & Weinrieb today at (818) 888-2711.